Improved Grades

 Blog

-GCSE and A-level exam time for the teenager – body, mind and soul and the role of the parent… For 16 to 18 year olds and their parents, August is so far away, yet also, at the same time, very close – depending on how you look at it.
-Far away in the sense that there is so much happening between now and then, in terms of exam preparation, perhaps a family holiday and the release of the GCSE and […]
+Conversations with Teenagers About Exams – body, mind and soul and the role of the parent… For 16 to 18 year olds and their parents, August is so far away, yet also, at the same time, very close – depending on how you look at it.
+Far away in the sense that there is so much happening between now and then, in terms of exam preparation, perhaps a family holiday and the release of the GCSE and A-level exam results, […]

-Positive discrimination for white working-class boys….
+Educational Underachievement in White Working-Class Boys….
 If it’s good for the goose, should it necessarily be good for the gander as well?
 A distinguished mathematician, Sir Bryan Thwaites, very recently had his donation of over £1m rejected by two public schools (public schools are top independent, private schools) – Dulwich College and Winchester.
 The reason for the refusal was because he specified that the money be used to provide scholarship for white working-class boys – seeking to address, what he […]

 Success Tips